Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 **Prerequisites:**

 - Ensure that you have an AWS account with Secret Key and Access Key.
- - During tools installation, your are prompted to enter the AWS Access and Secret key.
+ - During tools installation, you will be prompted to enter your AWS Access and Secret key.
 For more details, refer [AWS CLI Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).
 - Execute below command to check the connectivity with AWS
 ```
 aws sts get-caller-identity